Cyneric/Addarr/README.md

 - Back up any existing installation

 After installation:
-1. Run `addarr --setup` to configure the bot
+1. Run `addarr` (on first run, setup wizard will start automatically)
 2. Run `addarr` to start the bot

 #### Windows